daniyalmaster693/SuperCorners/README.md

 - [x] ~~Fix toast messages not showing up when app is not active~~
 - [ ] Improve toast success and error logic
+- [ ] Additional trigger methods for corners and zones
+- [ ] Additional Action Modal that can be used for actions when triggered
 - [ ] Allow assigning seperate actions per monitor
 - [ ] Allow assigning actions per app
 - [ ] Ability to use different hotkeys to switch between action sets.